McChickenNuggets/Data_Challenge/README.md

 # Test the percentage of correctness given our model
 log_predprob = predict(initial, temp,type='response')

-# Change standard to 0.5, then there is error in prediction given our model since all of the
+# Change standard to 0.5, all of the predicted response is less than 0.5,
-# predicted response is less than 0.5.
-Based on the givern result, we manage to do a good job
-# in conducting text-mining for Not support.
+# So We decide to set the standard to 0.4 to view the chanegs in result.
 standard<-0.4
 log_pred = log_predprob > standard
 log_cm = table(true = temp$support, predicted = log_pred)